Lika Mutal: Career and work

 After quitting university, Mutal rented a small studio in Barranco, Lima.
 That same year, she had her first small art show.
 Two years later, after building her portfolio and collection of work, Mutal was noticed by the Galerie D’Eendt, in Amsterdam.
 This show was the tipping point of her career that gained her a great deal of global admiration and led to her next show at the Galerie Daniel Gervis in Paris, France.

 In 1983, Lika Mutal was invited to become part of the Nahra Haime Gallery in New York.
-This relationship has continued to the present and as influenced Mutal to take residence in New York City, as well as Peru.
+This relationship has continued to the present and has influenced Mutal to take residence in New York City, as well as Peru.

-Lika Mutal’s work is heavily inspired by her intimate relationship with the landscape, and with the spirit of the stone.
+Lika Mutal’s work is heavily inspired by her intimate relationship with the landscape and with the spirit of the stone.
 It is these relationships that make her work so unique.
-From the process of choosing a stone, to the finished product, Mutal’s goal is to magnify the individual life in the stone, so that it may be seen or experienced by the untrained eye.
+From the process of choosing a stone to the finished product, Mutal’s goal is to magnify the individual life in the stone so that it may be seen or experienced by the untrained eye.
 In order to do this, Mutal adopted a unique standard protocol for her artistic development.
 She begins by visiting a quarry in order to choose the perfect stone.
-Mutal is not in search of any specific qualities, she just looks for a stone to stand out to her as an individual.
+Mutal is not in search of any specific qualities; she just looks for a stone to stand out to her as an individual.
 She then studies it physically for some time, leaves, and if she can return to exactly the same stone multiple times days later, she takes the stone to her studio.
-Before removing the stone, Mutal performs rituals taught to her by incan shamans, which include burnt offerings and sprinkling the ground with wine, asking the Earth for permission.
+Before removing the stone, Mutal performs rituals taught to her by Incan shamans, which include burnt offerings and sprinkling the ground with wine, asking the Earth for permission.
 After the stone is in her studio, she spends time analyzing it for its external and internal properties.
 It is for this reason that she is known for living a stone untouched in her studio for years before she actually makes the first mark.
-When she finally begins manipulating the stone, she focuses on enhancing rather than altering, and as careful to avoid imposing her human will onto the stone.
-It is this enhanced awareness of the stone, and the intricacy of which she works that forces her to work by hand rather than with stone cutting machinery.
+When she finally begins manipulating the stone, she focuses on enhancing rather than altering, and is careful to avoid imposing her human will onto the stone.
+It is this enhanced awareness of the stone and the intricacy of which she works, that forces her to work by hand rather than with stone-cutting machinery.